 - Make her accept the fact that this process is natural.
 Tell her how every girl goes through this in her life and that it is part of leading a normal life.

 - Teach her how to deal with emergency situations.
 Tell her to always carry an extra pair of underwear and tampons or sanitary napkins in her bag.

-- She must also keep few medicines with her always, in case she suffers from headache or bad menstrual cramps.
+- She must also keep a few medicines with her always, in case she suffers from headaches or bad menstrual cramps.

-Teenage girls can get affected by any random thing.
-When things don’t go their way, or when they don’t meet the standards that their peers have maintained, they feel pressurized and go into depression.
-Low grades, break ups, high parental expectations, weight gain, substance use, these are some of the many factors that trigger depression and are the major teen girl issues.
+Teenage girls are twice as likely to be diagnosed with mood disorders than boys (8).
+When things don’t go their way, or when they don’t meet the standards that their peers have maintained, they feel pressured and might feel depressed.
+Low grades, breakups, high parental expectations, weight gain, substance use, are some of the many factors that trigger depression and are the major teen girl issues.

 - Look for signs of depression in your teenage girl.

 - If you think she is losing interest suddenly in everything she does, talk to her about it.